 On the night of April 16, shelling hit areas of the Abu Salim neighborhood, where a detention center is located, and on April 19, two children were killed when a rocket hit the Qasr bin Gashir neighborhood, where another detention center is located.
 Several other detention centers are dangerously close to the front lines.
 All people in these centers are at imminent risk, as they have no means of seeking safety on their own.

-"The international community is deeply responsible for the current situation in Libya," Taylor said.
+"The international community is deeply responsible for the current situation in Libya," Turner said.
 "They must urgently offer spaces for humanitarian evacuation for refugees and migrants out of Libya so they can escape these detention centers and escape this conflict."

 MSF teams have, in some cases, distributed food and water to detention centers, provided mental health care to detained migrants and refugees, and provided primary health care and medical referrals to hospitals.
 MSF medics examine patients for illnesses including respiratory tract infections, acute watery diarrhea, scabies and tuberculosis.